 There are cannabinoids in CBD oils that react with the endocannabinoid system’s cannabinoid receptor sites to produce health benefits.
 It’s kind of like a puzzle.
 Mammals hold half of the puzzle, and the other half is held by the cannabis plant.
 When the pieces of the puzzle are put together, there is balance in the mammalian system.

-How Soon Does CBD Work on Dogs?
+How Long Does it Take for CBD to Work on Dogs?

-Hemp extract works differently for each dog.
+CBD works differently for each dog.
 There’s no key that says “how long does it take to work?”
 The dosage that works for one dog may not work for another.
 Also, it depends on the purpose you are looking to use CBD for your dog, which will definitely vary depending on the reason.
 We recommend you start low and go slow.
 Don’t be in a rush for CBD to work.
 You want CBD to work on its own time with your dog’s body.

 Try the suggested dosage on the label for 7-10 days and then adjust accordingly.
 If you notice health benefits, you can leave the dosage as-is.
 If you don’t notice the effects at that particular dosage, slowly increase the dosage, then wait another 7-10 days, and so on.

 When determining if the CBD oil starts working, monitor your dog’s digestion, demeanor, and overall behavior.
 Unfortunately, our dogs can’t tell us when they’re feeling better.
-If you know your dog well, you will likely be able to recognize even the most subtle health benefits, especially if they have joint pain and show differences in their gait.
+If you know your dog well, you will likely be able to recognize even the most subtle health benefits, especially if they have joint discomfort and show differences in their gait.
 Jot down details in a notebook, even if they’re small, subtle differences.
 Each pet will require a different amount of CBD oils based on their dog’s weight, size, age, and breed.

 CBD for Dogs is Unregulated